k-romero/Lambdas2-ZCW/README.md

 }
 ```

-Suppose that the members of your social networking application are stored in a `List<Person>` instance.
+Suppose that the members of your social networking application are stored in a `SocialNetWork<Person>` instance.

 ### Approach 1: Create Methods That Search for Members That Match One Characteristic
 One simplistic approach is to create several methods; each method searches for members that match one characteristic, such as gender or age.
 The following method prints members that are older than a specified age:

 ```
-public static void printPersonsOlderThan(List<Person> roster, int age) {
+public static void printPersonsOlderThan(SocialNetWork<Person> roster, int age) {
     for (Person p : roster) {
         if (p.getAge() >= age) {
             p.printPerson();